dwyl/learn-elixir/code-reuse-hexpm.md

 ### Note on Documentation

-The most often overlooked _feature_ in software is documentation.
+The most often overlooked _feature_ in software development is documentation.
-People naively think that writing the code is all that needs to be done in software development, but that could not be further from the truth.
+People _naively_ think that writing the code is all that needs to be done, but that could not be further from the truth.
 Documentation is at least _30%_ of the project.
 Even if you are the only person